 Just as low blood sugar is dangerous, higher blood sugar can lead to severe side effects.
 Symptoms of hyperglycemia include:

 - Blurred vision

-What Is the Normal Blood Sugar Level in Healthy and Diabetic People?
+What Is the Normal Blood Sugar Level in Healthy and Diabetic Seniors?

-If a person’s fasting blood sugar is between 100 and 125, he/she has pre-diabetes.
+If a person’s fasting blood sugar is between 100 and 125, they have prediabetes.

 For diabetes management, you have to follow a series of do’s and don’ts and change your lifestyle.
-In the following, we will talk about the methods of controlling this disease.
+Bellow, we will discuss the methods of controlling blood sugar in seniors.